Stern-Lab/FITS/docs/source/results.rst

 --------------------- --------------------------------
 pval                  The result of a statistical test about the informativeness of the posterior distribution, with a null hypothesis that the posterior distribution is as informative as the prior distribution.
 ===================== ================================

-.. note :: If the p-value for Levene's test is not significant (>=0.05) or Nµ is small (<1), FITS will mark the relevant line in the results with an asterisk (*).
-This result is considered unreliable.

 Fitness inference results
 ^^^^^^^^^^^^^^^^^^^^^^^^^